Summer Art Camp

 Studio Visit: Judith Hopkins, Studio R4

 Visit with artist Judith Hopkins in her studio and learn about how she uses line, shadow, texture and gesture to create expressive drawings.
-All ages will complete a follow-up project with the artist.
+A follow-up project will be completed with the artist.

 Week 4: July 6 – July 10